drewbarontini/tmcss-book/source/define.md

 </div>
 ```

-This is an example of the grid we use, but the concept of a grid handing the structure is what's important here.
+This is an example of the grid we use, but the concept of a grid handling the structure is what's important here.
 The individual module doesn't need to control its layout; it should flex and fit in any container.